top of page

 Trains

 There are decent train links in the city between Cardiff and it's suburbs and even nearby towns like Penarth, Barry and Caerphilly.
-Cardiff Central Station is the main station in the city
+Cardiff Central Station is the main station in the city, but be aware that it is easier to get to some destinations from Queen St station.

 Buses

-Cardiff's public bus system is very reasonably priced, with most journey's generally costing £2.20.
-Of course, bus schedules and their frequency vary depending where you go, but most bus routes can be found on Castle St, Westgate St or St. Mary St.
+Cardiff's public bus system is very reasonably priced, with most journey's generally costing £2.50.
+Of course, bus schedules and their frequency vary depending where you go, but most bus routes can be found from the new Cardiff Bus Interchange next to Cardiff Centtal.

 Boats